Provision devices using command line

 Run this command to generate a new provision request (

-file) using your existing private identity (.mcpi
+.mcprfile) using your existing private identity (.mcpifile).

 # Syntax